lucafrance/lucafrance.github.io/_drafts/ssh.md

 Last login: Fri May 15 20:30:52 2026 from 100.112.65.48
 ```

-The configuration files of OpenSSH are saved in `C:\Users\<username>\.ssh`.
-The `raspi` hostname and the fingerprint for multiple encryption algorithms are now saved in the `known_hosts` file.
+The `server` hostname and the fingerprint for multiple encryption algorithms are now saved in the `known_hosts` file.
-This is what is meant by "Warning: Permanently added 'raspi' (ED25519) to the list of known hosts.".
+This is what is meant by "Warning: Permanently added 'server' (ED25519) to the list of known hosts.".
 The Raspberry Pi will be recognised the next time I connect to it and the authenticity warning wan't be shown again.

-If my Raspberry Pi were replaced by another machine called `raspi`, then OpenSSH would identify the discrepancy and provide another warning.
+If my Raspberry Pi were replaced by another machine called `server`, then OpenSSH would identify the discrepancy and provide another warning.

 ![](/assets/2026/ssh-windows/known-hosts.png)

 ## Key based authentication

-I used the password of `pi` to authenticate myself on `raspi`.
+I used the password of `pi` to authenticate myself on `server`.
 This is called password based authentication.
 There is also key based authentication, which allows me to log in without entering my password each time.